-Donation is a technique where you temporarily cover your open columns underneath, which will subsequently be uncovered by using a method that preserves Back-to-Back (e.g., a TSD) to clear the lines.
-With the recent emphasis on maintaining high efficiency in stacking, donations have become an essential technique to incorporate while managing one's stack.
+Donation is a technique where you temporarily cover your open columns underneath, which will subsequently be uncovered by a method that preserves Back-to-Back (e.g., a TSD) to clear the lines.
+With the recent emphasis on maintaining high stacking efficiency, donations have become an essential technique to incorporate while managing one's stack.

-- Gives you an alternative way to arrange your minos.
+- It gives you an alternative way to arrange your minos.

-- Preserves the lines underneath.
-An example would be preserveing clean garbage lines with parapet.
+- You can preserve the lines underneath.
+An example would be preserving clean garbage lines with Parapet.

-- Appropriate uses of donations can lead to cleaner stacks.
+- It leads to cleaner stacks when used appropriately.
 A good example of this is using Kaidan to fix the parity of your stack.
-However the opposite can also happen when used inappropriately.
+However, it can also lead to worse stacks if misused.

 - Each mino fills 4 blocks of your board.
-Because you're leaving unfilled blocks underneath with donations, this also means pieces a less number of required minos when you're trying to build the the T-spin shape.
-See below for an example.
+Because you're leaving unfilled blocks underneath with donations, this also means that you need fewer pieces when trying to build the T-spin shape.

 Step 1.
 Picture how you would make the base and overhang for the T-Spin.

 Step 2.
 Look at the queue and see if a donation is possible.
-If not, see if there's an alternate way to make a donation by repeating Step 1.
+If not, see if there's an alternate way to donate by repeating Step 1.

 Example queue 1: SIZTO